Corn, 2008 Trial

-This corn trial was performed in the summer of 2007 at our Nine Palms project location (no longer in use).
+This trial was conducted in the summer of 2008 at our Nine Palms project location (no longer in use).

 |Variety||Description||Days to maturity||Sugary Type||Seed Source|